Signs and Symptoms of Ice Abuse

 Ice is a purified form of methamphetamine.
 Much of the ice in the US and Australia come from larger scale methamphetamine labs such as those in Mexico.
 Most small-scale methamphetamine cooks are currently using the “shake and bake” method of manufacturing powder meth, which is not as pure and is not formed into the crystals that constitute ice.

-Ice is present across the United States, the UK, Thailand and in Australia as well.
+Ice is present across the United States, the UK, Thailand and in Australia.

 Because the meth is purer in this form, it can be smoked.
 Powder meth can be ingested or dissolved and injected.
 Ice will look like shards of glass, either clear or dirty-looking.
 The person who has been abusing ice may leave small glass pipes around or small plastic bags that contained the crystals.

 Ice is a strong stimulant.
-The user is likely to manifest euphoria, excitement and a sense of well-being that can last from an hour to a full day.
-He will seem alert and confident.
-His energy will be high and can last as long as the ice supplies last.
+The user is likely to manifest euphoria, excitement and a sense of well-being that can last from an hour to a full day, and they will seem alert and confident.
+Their energy will be high and can last as long as the ice supplies last.

-But he (or she) is likely to also have high blood pressure and sleeping problems.
-The ice user will be inclined to skip meals for as long as he is high from the meth and so will lose weight.
-When the ice wears off, he is likely to feel depressed and anxious.
+But they are likely to also have high blood pressure and sleeping problems.
+The ice user will be inclined to skip meals for as long as they are high from the meth and so will lose weight.
+When the ice wears off, they are likely to feel depressed and anxious.

 When meth in the form of ice is smoked, it takes effect within just a few seconds.
 It may be hours before a meth user needs to smoke more, as opposed to a cocaine or crack user who may disappear more frequently to continue their intoxication.

 A person smoking ice may continue their high for days, never sleeping, eating little or nothing.
-If the drug runs out, the person is likely to crash, sleep very long hours, be very hungry, anxious and depressed.
+If the drug runs out, the person is likely to crash and sleep very long hours, and they may also be very hungry, anxious and depressed.

 Reports from law enforcement agencies in the US and Australia link ice use to crime.
 A person high on meth may feel confident that they can successfully commit a crime.
 They may be delusional about their ability to commit the crime or the justification for the crime.
 They will appear alert and may be willing to be aggressive in the commission of the crime.

 But use of ice brings with it paranoia, hallucinations and violent behavior.
-In addition, a person smoking ice is likely to neglect his or her children's care, abuse them or endanger them.
+In addition, a person smoking ice is likely to neglect caring for their children, and they may abuse them or endanger them.
 Some people who have smoked ice have attacked children or family members in a paranoid rage, sometimes resulting in death.
 The actions of an ice abuser or addict are highly unpredictable.
 The person may exhibit enormous strength far beyond what they normally possess.

-In particular with ice, the dangers of the use of this drug extend far beyond harm to the drug user himself or herself.
+In particular with ice, the dangers of the use of this drug extend far beyond harm to the drug user.

-The ice user may have a rise in body temperature that is noticeable.
+The ice user may exhibit a noticeable rise in body temperature.
 There will be a fast heart rate.
-The person may manifest damage to their teeth or sores in various places of the body.
+The person may manifest damage to their teeth, or sores in various places on the body.
 The person may pick at their skin because of a hallucination that there are bugs crawling under their skin.
-This will result in broken skin on the face and arms particularly.
+This can result in broken skin, particularly on the face and arms.
 After extended use, the user will probably appear gaunt and prematurely aged.

 The ice smoker who gets too much of the drug can get overheated and even suffer convulsions and uncontrollable movements.

 Ice is perhaps the most addictive drug on the illicit market.
-Some people become addicted after just one or a few uses.
-The need for the drug becomes so compelling that all other normal cares and needs may be neglected.
+Some people become addicted after just one use.
+The need for the drug becomes so compelling that all other cares and needs may be neglected.

-A thorough drug rehabilitation program is needed, preferably residential and long-term to give this person a chance to get away from the drug and really learn how to live drug-free in the future.
+A thorough drug rehabilitation program is needed, preferably residential and longer-term to give this person a chance to get away from the drug and really learn how to live drug-free in the future.

 Recovering addicts often state that their cravings are lowered and sometimes even gone after this detoxification step.
 This is a vital part of learning to live a productive enjoyable life without ice.